778 · 817 · 0748

 Why newborns sometimes need attention

 Birth is a significant physical event for the baby as well as the mother.
-In the space of a few hours, the foetus passes through the birth canal — a passage just barely adapted to its dimensions — while managing the transition from an aquatic to an aerial environment.
+In the space of a few hours, the foetus passes through the birth canal — which creates intense compression for both — while managing the transition from an aquatic to an aerial environment.
 The skull bones overlap to allow passage.
 The shoulders are compressed.
 The whole body sustains forces it has not encountered before.

 Most of the time, the body knows how to recover.
 The cartilage decompresses, the skull returns to shape, the thorax opens with the first breaths and cries.
 But when the constraints have been significant — a long labour, an assisted delivery, an atypical presentation — the recovery may be incomplete.
 Some of what the body went through stays with it.